-In Norway, Valentine's Day has become a very important part in the social calendar for many, especially younger folks.
-In Norway, according to the legends, the sight of birds mating are a sure sign of spring and love.
+In Norway, Valentine's Day has become a very important part of the social calendar for many, especially younger folks.
+In Norway, according to the legends, the sight of birds mating is a sure sign of spring and love.
 So Valentine's Day in Norway has become associated with that, and Norwegians tend to look for birds especially on February 14.
-Spring celebrations and Valentine's Day celebrations have become interlinked over the years.
+Spring celebrations and Valentine's Day celebrations have become linked over the years.
 In Norway's big cities like Oslo on February 14, you can see stores displaying red hearts and other Valentine goodies.

-Valentine's Day in Sweden is celebrated by Swedish couples in a variety of ways - by visiting a nice restaurant, going to a club with live music, or watching the sunset from the beach.
-Back in the 1960s, flower-sellers in Sweden – inspired by their American counterparts – began to promote Valentine’s Day.
-Today, huge amounts of roses, jelly hearts and pastries are sold and exchanged by lovers.
+Swedish couples celebrate Valentine's Day in a variety of ways: by visiting a nice restaurant, going to a club with live music, or watching the sunset from the beach.
+Back in the 1960s, flower-sellers in Sweden, inspired by their American counterparts, began to promote Valentine’s Day.
+Today, huge amounts of roses, jelly hearts, and pastries are sold and exchanged by lovers.
 The young Swedes, in particular, have adopted the custom.
 Sweden's idea behind Valentine's Day is to show your love and appreciation of another.

 Valentine's Day in Iceland, compared to many other countries is pretty austere.
 Iceland sees a generous use of flowers.
 Sending flowers to the beloved is a very common custom and several types of bouquets are available.
 Glorious rose bouquets are available all over the country, starting from neighborhood shops to specialist florist shops.
 Another noticeable feature of Valentine's Day in Iceland is the festive food.
 Remember, in Iceland's dark winter (Polar Nights), you can have both dinner and breakfast by candlelight.